 Since most websites are designed to encourage further interaction, higher bounce ratings usually indicate a need for improvement.
 However, it’s not as simple as “low is good and high is bad.”
 There are a lot of factors that influence user behavior, so developers need to put things in perspective and adopt a holistic approach as they look for ways to improve.

 Factors that Drive High Bounce Rates

-There are dozens of possible reasons for each individual bounce event that is reported through analytics.
-However, all of these causes can be grouped into a few major categories: poor user experience, lack of engagement prompts or errors in your analytics setup.
+There are dozens of possible reasons for each bounce event that is reported through analytics.
+However, all of these causes can be grouped into a few major categories: poor user experience, lack of engagement prompts, or errors in your analytics setup.